clan-lol/clan-core/docs/site/blog/posts/backups.md

 However, with great power comes great responsibility, and owning your data means you also need to take care of backups yourself.

 In our experience, setting up automatic backups is often a tedious process as it requires custom integration of the backup software and the services that produce the state.
-More importantly than the backup is the restore.
+More important than the backup is the restore.
 Restores are often not well tested or documented, and if not working correctly, they can render the backup useless.

 In Clan, we want to make backup and restore a first-class citizen.